 What is GDPR?

-On May 25, 2018, the General Data Protection Regulation, abbreviated as the GDPR, will be enacted.
-This law will establish general rules regarding data protection in the European Union for international companies that process personal data of EU citizens.
+On May 25, 2018, the General Data Protection Regulation, abbreviated as the GDPR, has come into force.
+The law has established general rules regarding data protection in the European Union for international companies that process personal data of EU citizens.
 The main goal of the law is to give users the opportunity to learn about their data, which is stored by the company, and if the user wants to, manage it.

 GDPR & Smartcat

 Smartcat is very serious about storing the personal data of its customers, and protecting this information.
-In fact, we’ve always been, and after the enactment of the new law, that’s not going to change.
+In fact, we’ve always been, and after the enactment of the new law, that didn’t change.

 You can still control the visibility of your profile to search engines and within Smartcat’s Marketplace.
-If you decide to stop using Smartcat, we will, at your request, delete your account and all associated information, including files, payment history, etc. You may delete the personal data you’ve added to your freelancer profile or corporate profile, such as your name, photo and phone number, by yourself at any time.
+If you decide to stop using Smartcat, we will, at your request, delete your account and all associated information, including files and projects.
+You may delete the personal data you’ve added to your freelancer profile or corporate profile, such as your name, photo and phone number, by yourself at any time.

 Smartcat employees who have access to your data are thoroughly checked by our security team and can only use your data as part of their work.
 In addition, access is limited by authorization procedures and infrastructure, which does not allow employees with insufficient rights to access information.